Gustavo-Saffiotti/Gustavo-Saffiotti/README.md

 <h1 align="center">Hi 👋, I'm Gustavo Maldonado Saffiotti</h1>
 <h3 align="center">Passionate about data, seeking to enhance my analytical skills.</h3>

-- 🔭 I’m currently working as **a Junior Data Specialist at TecAlliance, where I focus on standardizing data for automotive parts and vehicles.
-Additionally, I serve as a tutor for Data Analytics and SQL at Coderhouse, helping students acquire data analysis skills and create dashboards in Power BI.**
+- 🔭 I’m currently working as **Data Specialist at TecAlliance, where I focus on standardizing data for parts, components, and vehicles in the automotive sector.
+With a degree in Mechanical Engineering, I gained valuable experience in the Maintenance area of the engine sector during my internship at General Motors.

+In addition to my main role, I serve as a tutor for Data Analytics and SQL at Coderhouse, helping students develop skills in data analysis and dashboard creation with Power BI.
+I also have experience in Machine Learning, acquired through a Data Science course, where I learned to build models in Python.

+Currently, I am expanding my knowledge in Data Science and Big Data through a postgraduate program at PUC Minas, with an emphasis on statistical methods and Machine Learning to enhance data-driven decision-making.
+I am always seeking new opportunities to apply and expand my skills.**

 - 🌱 I’m currently learning **SQL, Python and Machine Learning**